Special Operations Command Central

-The Special Operations Command Central (SOCCENT) is a sub-unified command of the U.S. Central Command (USCENTCOM).
-It is responsible for planning special operations throughout the USCENTCOM area of responsibility (AOR), planning and conducting peacetime joint/combined special operations training exercises, and orchestrating command and control of peacetime and wartime special operations as directed.
+The Special Operations Command Central (SOCCENT) is a sub-unified command of the U.S. Central Command (CENTCOM).
+It is responsible for planning special operations throughout the CENTCOM area of responsibility (AOR), planning and conducting peacetime joint/combined special operations training exercises, and orchestrating command and control of peacetime and wartime special operations as directed.

 The command is headquartered at MacDill Air Force Base in Tampa, Florida.
 SOCCENT FWD (formerly known as Combined Forces Special Operations Component Command) is located at Al Udeid in Qatar.
-The Command's motto is Molon labe (Greek for "Come and take them", was said by King Leonidas I of Sparta before the Battle of Thermopylae in response to the Persian demand to surrender their weapons.)

 In the initial stages of Operation Enduring Freedom in Afghanistan, the formation's commander was Rear Admiral Albert Calland.
 SOCCENT stood up Joint Special Operations Task Forces (JSOTFs).
 Beginning on 5 October 2001, Joint Special Operations Task Force-North (JSOTFN) was established under command of Col Frank Kisner at Karshi-Kanabad (K2), Uzbekistan, and the bombing of Afghanistan began on 7 October.
 The 5th Special Forces Group, under the command of COL John Mulholland, deployed to K2 and formed the core of this JSOTF, more commonly known as Task Force Dagger.
 Unconventional Warfare became DAGGER's principal mission.
 This task force included aviators from the 160th SOAR (A) and Special Tactics personnel from AFSOC.
-A comparable task force, Task Force K-Bar, deployed to southern Afghanistan.